nttcslab/eval-audio-repr/README.md

 ## What's new

-### Jan 12, 2024 -- Supported zero-shot evaluation for CLAP models.
+### ~Jan 25, 2024 -- Supported zero-shot evaluation for CLAP models.
 - Zero-shot evaluator: `zeroshot.py`
-- New model: Supported (for linear and zero-shot evaluation) WavCaps, MS CLAP.
+- New model: Supported (for linear and zero-shot evaluation) WavCaps, LAION CLAP, and MS CLAP.
+- Fix: Migrated from torchaudio to soundfile+librosa to avoid an issue related to resampling quality.
+- Fix: M2D to use fixed normalization statistic values.

 ### Jan 12, 2024 -- Supported weighted CE loss with fine-tuning and added more models.
 - Loss function: Supported (for fine-tuning) weighted cross entropy loss.